ezEngine/docs-src/pages/docs/graphics/lighting/spot-light-component.md

 * `Range`: The distance over which the light source affects geometry.
 By default this is set to `Auto`, meaning the necessary range will be computed from the light's brightness.
 For full control, the range can be set manually.
 The light will always attenuate to zero within the given range, so by specifying a small range you can create a small, yet very bright light.

-* `Radius`: The radius of the emitter disc at the spot light's origin, in meters.
+* `Radius`: The radius of the emitter disc at the spot light's origin.
 Clamped to 0–0.5 m.
-A non-zero value produces softer specular highlights and area-light style shading.
+A non-zero value produces softer specular highlights and [area-light style shading](point-light-component.md#area-lights).
 Does not affect light attenuation or the cone shape.
+Using a non-zero radius increases the shader cost compared to a standard spot light.

 * `InnerSpotAngle`: The inner angle of the spot light's cone.
 Within this angle the spot light will not attenuate (except by distance) and stay equally bright.